-After an amazing lunch in Kop Van De Haven Restaurant and some rest it was time to go back to Haarlem.
-This time we took shorter way by following the main road and we were back home in some 40 minutes.
+After an amazing lunch in Kop Van De Haven Restaurant and some rest, it was time to go back to Haarlem.
+This time we took a shorter way by following the main road and we were back home in some 40 minutes.

 It was such a well-spent afternoon by biking through the Dutch dunes that I’m really looking forward to the next sunny weekend to do the same!